 Objective

-The purpose of this test is to determine the accuracy of the data transfer between the 2 UAVs .
+The purpose of this test is to determine the compatibility of the MQ-45 and ground controller station with other Mission Command and Intelligence systems, specifically with regard to data transfer and communications.

 Procedure

 The test will measure the UAV’s ability to communicate with critical Mission Command systems typical of shipboard and ground-based systems in a tactical combat environment.
 The test will utilize the Link-16 and WIN/T tactical networks to transmit data among MC systems while the UAV is flown on a closed course simulating an operationally relevant environment.
 Data will be recorded on data sheet S-1 and will include network throughput and packet loss.